 An organ-on-a-chip is a microfluidic cell culture device that contains continuously perfused chambers.
 This chip develops a narrow channel for the blood and airflow in organs, such as the lung, gut, liver, heart, and other organs.
 Such devices produce multiple levels of tissue and organ functionalities, which are not feasible using conventional 2D and 3D culture systems.
-It offers a wide range of applications, such as diseases modeling, patient stratification, and phenotypic screening.
+It offers a wide range of applications, such as disease modeling, patient stratification, and phenotypic screening.

-The organ-on-chip market is driven by factors, such as a requirement for alternatives for animal testing, need for early detection of drug toxicity, and new product launches and advancements in technology that are also responsible for driving the market.
+The organ-on-chip market is driven by factors, such as a requirement for alternatives for animal testing, the need for early detection of drug toxicity, and new product launches and advancements in technology that are also responsible for driving the market.
 For instance, in December 2020, CN Bio and the University of Melbourne collaborated to advance therapies through the lung-on-a-chip technology for respiratory complications among patients who have recovered from COVID-19.

 The demand for personalized medication and the vast applications of organ-on-chip beyond the pharmaceutical industry are the major factors creating growth opportunities for market players.
 However, the complexity of organ-on-chip models may hinder the market growth over the forecast period.

 An organ-on-chip is also called a multi-channel 3D microfluidic cell culture chip.
 It is a type of artificial organ that simulates activities, mechanics, and physiological responses of entire organs and organ systems.
 The size of the organ-on-chip is about an AA battery, and its transparency allows us to see the organ’s functionality, behavior, and response at the cellular and molecular levels.
 The organ-on-chip market is segmented by organ type (liver, heart, lung, and other organ types), application (drug discovery, toxicology research, and other applications), end user (pharmaceutical and biotechnology companies, academic and research institutes, and other end users), and geography (North America, Europe, Asia-Pacific, Middle-East and Africa, and South America).
 The market report also covers the estimated market sizes and trends for 17 different countries across major regions, globally.
 The report offers the value (in USD million) for the above segments.

 |Other Organ Types|